victoriamertens/100days/packages/weather-app/README.md

 `yarn install` to install dependencies for the project.
 `yarn run weather` to host it locally on localhost:5173.

 **A note: this project will not run properly if your browser automatically blocks location services.
-You will need to disable the block or click 'allow' when propmpted for request for geolocation.**
+You will need to disable the block or click 'allow' when prompted for request for geolocation.**

 You can also test the project by running:
 `yarn weather_test`